 - Promoting adoption of PPIR by professional associations.

-The Mobilising PPIR Project is supported by two project teams: the Engagement Team and the Delivery Team.
+The Mobilising PPIR Project is supported by two project teams:

 More about Mobilising PPIR

 – The 64-page report which forms the basis of the PPIR Project (PDF, 2.46MB)